 HOW TO START YOUR FAMILY HISTORY

 From The Church of Jesus Christ of Latter-Day Saints, this site offers great guides for researching your roots.

 This is a companion website to the popular public television series.
 It presents excellent material in an attractive format for beginners and seasoned enthusiasts including charts and tutorials.

-Comprehensive directory of genealogical resources of all sorts with more than 100,000 links arranged by category.
+Comprehensive directory of genealogical resources of all sorts with more than 300,000 links; many organized by category.

-Site from the Church of Jesus Christ of Latter-Day Saints has a search engine, articles, and numerous other useful materials including information from the Family History Library in Salt Lake City.
+Site from The Church of Jesus Christ of Latter-Day Saints includes a search engine, articles, and numerous other materials.

 Check multiple queries by surname to locate ancestral information and living relatives.